Siladhara Order: Status

-Despite Ajahn Sumedho's best efforts at balancing contending interests, many female monastics living at Amaravati at the time left the monastery citing discrimination and lack of compassion on the part of Amravati leadership.
+Despite Ajahn Sumedho's best efforts at balancing contending interests, many female monastics living at Amaravati at the time left the monastery citing discrimination and lack of compassion on the part of Amaravati leadership.
 Subsequently, two sīladharās from this group founded a community in the United States.
 Along with numerous other women in recent years, these former Sīladharās have taken full bhikkhunī ordination.